jnishii/docker-gym-nongpu/README.md

 ## Rendering on Jupyter notebook

-The best way to render animations of openAI gym on Jupyter notebook is to use virtual frame buffer as introduced by [jaimeps/docker-rl-gym](https://github.com/jaimeps/docker-rl-gym).
+I think the best way to render animations of openAI gym on Jupyter notebook is to use virtual frame buffer as introduced by [jaimeps/docker-rl-gym](https://github.com/jaimeps/docker-rl-gym).
 Here is an example:

 ```
 import gym